clemsos/writings/_quora/2015-02-16-Will-there-be-a-Silicon-Valley-in-China.md

 source: quora
 language: en
 title: |
-    Will there be a Silicon Valley in China? -
+    Will there be a Silicon Valley in China?
-    Quora
 ---

 That is a non-question since Silicon valley is in California, but there